rryms/READ_IT/Note_controller/computer_science/cs61B/Learning_note/note/course_structure.md

 * Rooted Trees and Rooted Binary Trees
 * Binary Search Trees
   * A binary search tree is a rooted binary tree with the BST property.
+    Every key in the left subtree is less than X’s key.
+    Every key in the right subtree is greater than X’s key.

 ### BST Operstion: Search
 * Finding a searchKey in a BST